American Idol Recap: Let’s Slay Together

 1. Jurnee, “Rise Up”

 It’s annoying how easily Jurnee wins this episode.
 First, the backstory: Jurnee is a queer woman whose new wife is about to be deployed in the Army.
 Already I supplicate at her world-weary feet.
-Then she chirps Andra Day’s “Rise Up” with Minnie Riperton-like precision and radio-ready ease.
+Then she chirps Andra Day’s “Rise Up” with Minnie Riperton–like precision and radio-ready ease.
 It’s over!
 What else is there to discuss?
 Her cool hair?
 Her hoop earrings?
 How she pinned me to the wall like a knife-thrower with every note?
 How she kind of reminds me of vintage Lark Voorhies?
 How her name is an alternate spelling of a word Ryan Seacrest has uttered 41,000 times as an Idol narrator?
-It’s all so right, and a perfect conclusion to this 10-hour odyssey of auditions, Luke Bryan grins, overlong Lionel Richie hugs, and Katy Perry wig-whispering.
-See you in Hollywood week, where everyone we love will disappoint us with a hoarse performance of “Fallin.’”
+It’s all so right, and a perfect conclusion to this ten-hour odyssey of auditions, Luke Bryan grins, overlong Lionel Richie hugs, and Katy Perry wig-whispering.
+See you in Hollywood week, where everyone we love will disappoint us with a hoarse performance of “Fallin’.”